Publication history of Superman: The Bronze Age

 Despite a changing market, Superman's stories remained similar to those which defined the Silver Age for quite a while.
 However, by the 1970s, it became apparent that even the Man of Steel needed some polishing.
 Superman entered the 1970s under famed artist and writer Jack Kirby.
 Kirby chose to revamp the spin-off title Superman's Pal, Jimmy Olsen, using it as a platform for his Fourth World concept.
 Among the creations first appearing therein was Darkseid, an alien warlord powerful enough to pose a great threat to even Superman himself.

 During this same time period, editor Mort Weisinger was replaced by Julius Schwartz, who wanted to transition Superman to a more modern and realistic form.
 To this end, Schwartz recruited up-and-coming talents such as writers Dennis O'Neil, Elliot S. Maggin, Cary Bates, and cover artist Neal Adams, as well as veteran Superman artists Curt Swan and Murphy Anderson.
-This shift was marked by a major storyline entitled Kryptonite Nevermore, written by O'Neil, that significantly lowered Superman's power level and eliminated most of the kryptonite on Earth.
-However, soon after the storyline ended, O'Neil stepped down as writer and both of these changes were eventually reversed.
+This shift was marked by a major storyline entitled Kryptonite Nevermore, written by O'Neil, that significantly lowered Superman's power level and eliminated most of the kryptonite on Earth, but soon after the storyline ended, O'Neil stepped down as writer and both of these changes were eventually reversed.

 Also, Superman's Earth-2 counterpart married the Lois Lane of his world, and new rivals such as Terra-Man and the Parasite appeared.
 In 1978, the film Superman was released.
 The film featured groundbreaking special effects and stars such as Marlon Brando and Gene Hackman, but it was the performance of newcomer Christopher Reeve under the direction of Richard Donner that made the film come alive in the eyes of many critics.
-The film engendered a series of sequels throughout the 1980s.
-However, the later three sequels proved to be less successful than the first.
+The film engendered a series of sequels throughout the 1980s, but the later three sequels proved to be less successful than the first.
 In 1970, the Galaxy Broadcasting System and its president, Morgan Edge, purchased the Daily Planet, Edge subsequently naming Clark as the lead anchorman for its Metropolis television station, WGBS-TV.
 Later in the 1970s, childhood friend Lana Lang joins Clark in his newscasts as his fellow co-anchor.